Texting And Driving Tickets in California

-Different states abide by different laws when it comes to using your phone while driving.
-Under California law, as stated in California Vehicle Code Section 23123, 23123.5, 23124 and 23125, it is illegal to drive while using a cell phone or any other electronic device while holding it in your hand.
+Getting caught using a cell phone while driving in California can often result in fines and other penalties.
+Under California law, California Vehicle Code Sections 23123, 23123.5, 23124, and 23125 states that it is illegal to drive while using a cell phone or any other electronic device while holding it in your hand.

-- Using a hands-free phone with ear buds that go into both of your ears, thus potentially preventing you from being able to hear emergency vehicles.
+- Using a hands-free phone with earbuds that go into both of your ears

-If you do not have a hands-free system, you are only allowed to use your phone while driving on a private property or while placing an emergency call to law enforcement or a similar emergency service.
+If you do not have a hands-free system, you are only allowed to use your phone while driving on private property or while placing an emergency call to law enforcement, health care providers, the fire department, or other emergency services.

 Do Texting Violations Affect Your Driving Record?